marlablanco/Credit-Risk-Classification/README.md

 # Credit-Risk-Classification

 # Overview
-Using machine learning, a dataset of historical lending activity from a peer-to-peer lending service company was input to create a model to train and evaluate loan risk.
-This information is used to determine if a borrower has good or bad credit.
+A dataset of historical lending activity from a peer-to-peer lending service company was ued to build a machine-learning model that evaluates loan risk.
+This information is used to determine if a borrower's creditworthiness.
+In order to analyze the dataset, it was split into training and testing sets.
+The training set was used to build the first Logistic Regression Model that would then be applied to the testing data.
+This evaluated balanced accuracy, precision and recall score, resulting in a determined high or low-risk assessment.
+The original training data was resampled with the RandomOverSampler to get rid of imbalances and to build the second Logistic Regression Model.

 # Results
 **Logistic Regression Model 1:**

 -Balanced Accuracy: 94%

--Precision: avg of 93% (high-risk=87%, low-risk=100%)
+-Precision: avg of 93% (high-risk=87%, low-risk=100%) of predicted positives were correct

--Recall scores: avg of 95% (high-risk=89%, low-risk=100%)
+-Recall scores: avg of 95% (high-risk=89%, low-risk=100%) in measuring true positive values out of all positive predictions made

 **Logistic Regression Model 2:**

 -Balanced Accuracy: 100%

--Precision: avg of 93% (high-risk=87%, low-risk=100%)
+-Precision: avg of 93% (high-risk=87%, low-risk=100%) of predicted positives were correct

--Recall scores: 100%
+-Recall scores: 100% in measuring true positive values out of all positive predictions made

 # Result Summary

-Summarize the results from the machine learning model.
-Include your justification for recommending the model for use by the company.
-If you don’t recommend the model, justify your reasoning.
-(10 points)
+Based on the results of two Logistic Regression Models, I would reccomend Model 2 because it had fewer false predictions of the testing data along with 100% accuracy and recall, making it the better of the two.
+Although both models only had 87% precision in predicting high-risk loans (with 100% precision with low-risk), Model 1's recall and accuracy percentages were  lower making it less reliable.